Shoalsteed/I2P-Secure-Design-Collective/README.md

 Help us onboard the future of the Invisible Internet!
 Plain language approach to documentaion, and providing end user security through knowledge and best design practices.

-We are working improvements in the following areas as outlined in Decentralization Off The Shelf: 7 Maxims:(https://decentpatterns.xyz/report/)
+We are working on improvements in the following areas:
+**Localization**

 **Collaboration**